davidgs/SwaggerDockerBlog/README.md

 ```
 should do it for you.

-Now you'll need to build that into a proper docker image.
+Now you'll need to build that into a proper Docker image.
 This can take some time as all the components are downloaded.

 ```
 % cd docker-camunda-bpm-platform